thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 ```
 Thus, you should pay attention to the order of applying functions in `compose` before using it.

-### Closure in functional composition
+### Closure in function composition

 Closure in JS revolves around state of functions.
 We need closure when we want to retrieve some state in function's execution context.
-Assume that we need to call a `chargeCredit` function at the final step of checkout, because this function is critical, we need to make sure it is called only once time.
+Assume that we need to call a `chargeCredit` function at the final step of checkout, because this function is important, we can add a wrapper to make sure it is called only once time.

 ```js
 const once = (fn) => {